Equitest dynamic posturography machine developed by Neurocom Inc. This device is the one we use in our dizzy clinic in Chicago.

 As of July, 2002, there were 173 papers with the word "posturography" to be found indexed on Pubmed.
 This is substantial but not a big enough research effort to answer most of the questions posed below.

-Use of a foam support surface provides a more challenging balance environment than the Equitest ankle-sway referenceing system, and Allum has suggested that it may offer a good alternative.(Allum et al. 2002)
+Use of a foam support surface provides a more challenging balance environment than the Equitest ankle-sway referencing system, and Allum has suggested that it may offer a good alternative.(Allum et al. 2002)

-Again, little has been published to date.
+Little has been published about CDP in bilateral loss to date.
 Sargent and others (1997) found that CDP was abnormal in bilateral loss.
 This is hardly suprising as bilateral loss usually causes substantial and significant effects on balance.
-The author has encountered patients with near complete bilateral vestibular loss, who performed normally on CDP.
+On the other hand, the author has encountered patients with near complete bilateral vestibular loss, who performed normally on CDP.
 Thus, CDP is not 100% sensitive to bilateral loss.
 Baloh et al (1998) did not find CDP useful in separating patients with bilateral vestibular loss from cerebellar disease.
 At this writing (2002), more work is needed to calibrate CDP results to the degree of bilateral loss, and also in using CDP to differentiate among various other causes of imbalance.

 One would not think that CDP would be very useful in episodic disorders such as migraine that are largely characterized by headache.
 The literature here is scanty and mixed.
 Cass (1997) reported that CDP was useful in identifying patients who could benefit from vestibular rehabilitation.
 Dimitri et al, in a careful study, found that CDP does not differentiate Migraine associated vertigo from Meniere's disease.